danielbellon/social-mention/README.md

   so that dependencies can be mocked.
 - Enhance abstraction, for instance, create enums in order to represent the risk level in Strings
 - Add logs
-- Don't hardcode the database connection params
+- Don't hardcode the database connection params, instead, put them in a configuration file